JaiSuryaPrabu/recommendation-system/README.md

 # _Movie recommendation_

 Discover 3 hidden gems!
 Enter a movie you love, get 3 similar films tailor-made for your taste.
-Dive deeper and never run out of cinematic adventures
+Dive deeper [here](https://jaisuryaprabu.github.io/recommendation-system/)

 ## _About Dataset_
 This Dataset is mainly used foe Natural Language Processing And MachineLeaning